stock2shop/connector/readme.md

 Please check if the library has not already been added to the composer.json file and do not update the versions of libraries included in this libary.

-### Github

-You will be assigned a branch, commit code to your branch.
-Once the E2E tests pass (see testing), create a pull request and code review.

 ### New Connector Setup